Achievable logoAchievable logo

 • Excitation from cortex: Cortical areas (primary and premotor) release glutamate, stimulating substance P-containing GABA neurons in the striatum (especially the putamen).

-• Thalamic activation: Freed from inhibition, VA/VL nuclei send excitatory signals to the motor cortex, facilitating movement.
+• Thalamic activation: Freed from inhibition, the VA/VL nuclei send excitatory signals to the motor cortex, facilitating movement.

 Indirect pathway